Tuesday, August 19, 2025

 What is vitamin D and how can we prevent its deficiency?,

 Vitamin D, a fat-soluble vitamin, is created when our skin gets exposed to sunlight.
 It can be found only in a small number of foods, such as milk.
-[Read more The powerful anti-cancer properties of turmeric]

 This vitamin is best known for backing calcium metabolism, meaning it aids the body to absorb calcium from food and supplements to encourage the upkeep of healthy bones cells.